core-wg/href/draft-ietf-core-href.md

 ### Composing a Request CRI from a Set of CoAP Options {#compose-coap}

-   The steps to construct a CRI from a request's options are as follows.
+   The steps to construct a CRI from a request's options (and the destination IP address on which the request was received) are as follows.
    These steps either result in a CRI or they fail.